 Holding and Supporting Twins During Feeding

-When bottle feeding twins at the same time, you can use a large crescent-shaped nursing pillow that wraps around your abdomen, to help support the weight of both babies while you feed them simultaneously.
+When bottle-feeding twins at the same time, you can use a large crescent-shaped nursing pillow that wraps around your abdomen, to help support the weight of both babies while you feed them simultaneously.
+Pillows like the Twin Z Pillow work well for both twins.

 If using a nursing pillow around your abdomen isn’t your cup of tea, another alternative is to procure two and place each twin in their own nursing pillow with the pillow supporting their head, neck, and upper back and their bodies resting in the U-space of the pillow.
 Sit down on the floor, put a twin on either side of you, and hold the bottles for your hungry babies.